ansible/ansible-policy/README.md

 ## Policy check for Event streams

-Ansible Gatekeeper supports policy checks for runtime events output from `ansible-runner`.
+Ansible Policy supports policy checks for runtime events output from `ansible-runner`.

 ansible-runner generates the events while playbook execution.
 For example, "playbook_on_start" is an event at the start of the playbook execution, and "runner_on_ok" is the one for a task that is completed successfully.